ajwills72/electronic-voices/minipops7.md

 # Keio Korg Minipops 7

 An analogue preset drum machine released in 1966.
 There are 15 voices, produced by tuned-oscillator inductor-based circuits.
-There are 20 preset rhythms, which can combined by pressing more than one selector button.
+There are 20 preset rhythms, which can be combined by pressing more than one selector button.
 The quijada, guiro, and tamborine have their own volume controls.
 There is also a 'balance' control (not sure what that does).

 ## As heard on...